Hotel Saratoga explosion: Casualties

 99 people were reported as injured, of which 52 were discharged and 47 had died.
 All but one of the dead were Cuban citizens, while the other was a Spanish tourist.
 Among the dead were four teenagers, a pregnant woman and a child.
 On 10 May it was reported that twenty-three of the 51 people who were working at the hotel at the time were killed, and three workers remained missing.
 The bodies of all the missing people were later recovered.

 Aftermath

 Emergency personnel from Cuba and organizations like the Red Cross worked to excavate the site, locate survivors, and recover bodies.
-Cuban president Miguel Díaz-Canel visited the site on the same day as the explosion and visited survivors at Hermanos Ameijeiras Hospital, where some blast victims were taken for treatment.
+First Secretary of the Communist Party of Cuba Miguel Díaz-Canel visited the site on the same day as the explosion and visited survivors at Hermanos Ameijeiras Hospital, where some blast victims were taken for treatment.
 Messages of support came from such figures as Marcelo Ebrard, the Mexican minister of foreign affairs, and Queen Elizabeth II of the United Kingdom.

-The First Secretary of the Communist Party of Cuba said that 38 homes had been affected and that the neighboring building would be demolished.
+The First Secretary of the Communist Party said that 38 homes had been affected and that the neighboring building would be demolished.

 On 13 May 2022, Cuban authorities concluded their search and rescue and all operations on the scene.
-The Cuban president announced an official period of mourning from 06.00 on 13 May to 12.00 at night on 14 May.
+First Secretary Díaz-Canel announced an official period of mourning from 06.00 on 13 May to 12.00 at night on 14 May.